SeaQL/seaql.github.io/Blog/blog/2024-03-28-whats-new-in-seaorm-1.0.0-rc.x.md

 }
 ```

-Now, with migration schema helper, you can define the common column types with ease.
+Now, using the new schema helpers, you can define the schema with a simplified syntax!

 ```rust
 // Remember to import `sea_orm_migration::schema::*`